 National support programme: Community Choices Fund

-Since 2014, we support and promote PB nationally through our Community Choices Fund.
-The fund is delivered in partnership with local authorities, communities and third sector organisations, and implemented across policy areas from policing to health and social care, transport and education.
+Since 2014, we supported and promoted PB nationally through our Community Choices Fund.
+The fund was delivered in partnership with local authorities, communities and third sector organisations, and implemented across policy areas from policing to health and social care, transport and education.